heinzster/cluno/README.md

 ### View list of offers

-All list operations display up to 10 items per request You can use the REST app from any standard browser or use cURL command from linux console.
+All list operations display up to 10 items per request and are sorted by price.
+You can use the REST app from any standard browser or use cURL command from linux console.

 To make the results more readable, it is recommended to use a browser plug-in/extension for JSON parsing.